Garching: Spatial urban planning

 Garching was small Bavarian village, until the Free State of Bavaria decided to implement a technology and urban planning policy whereby science should be clustered north of Munich.
 This urban planning policy was in line with the principles advanced by the International Congress of Modernist Architects (CIAM) in the 1933 Athens Charter.
 Garching was redeveloped in three spatially separated parts, to cover the urban functions of industry, habitation, and research.
 In 1959 a new residential quarter for Max Planck Society employees was constructed.
 In 1960 the Max Planck Institute for Plasma Physics was established in Garching.

 In 1963 Technical University of Munich (TUM) published plans, whereby some TUM institutes would be moved to Garching.
 The Max Planck Institute for Extraterrestrial Physics and the Institute for Radiochemistry were both established in Garching in 1964.
 In 1966 the Bavarian Academy of Sciences and Humanities established the Walther Meißner Institute for Low Temperature Research in Garching.
-In 1967 the TUM and the Ludwig Maximilian University of Munich (LMU) established a joint accelerator laboratory in Garching.
+In 1967 the TUM and LMU Munich established a joint accelerator laboratory in Garching.
 In the same year the TUM moved its department of chemistry and its department of biology to Garching.
 The industry zone of Garching was built up in Garching-Hochbruck.
 However, Garching only promoted itself as science city, by incorporating the local nuclear reactor, affectionately known as "atomic egg", in the official coat of arms in 1967.

 After World War II the scientific publishing business started off slowly and had to be relaunched.
 A photojournalist lamented, that "photographers would rather go visit the kampas, the dangerous natives on the banks of the Ucayali River, than Professor Heisenberg in the Max Planck Institute."